tabalinas/jsgrid/README.md

 Read about build-in fields in **Fields** section.

 ### data
 An array of items to be displayed in the grid.
 The option should be used to provide static data.
-To provide non static data source the `controller` option should be used.
+Use the `controller` option to provide non static data.

 ### autoload (default `false`)
 A boolean value specifying whether `controller.loadData` will be called when grid is rendered.